Jasbir96/full_stack_notes/Machine_coding/Full Stack LLD_ FE Machine coding-3_ - Machine coding case studies.md

 # Full Stack LLD: FE Machine coding-3: - Machine coding case studies

----
-title: Agenda of the lecture
-description: What will be covered in the topic?
-duration: 120
-card_type: cue_card
----

 ## Agenda
 * Learning about frontend machine coding round.
 * Create a star rating component.
 * Create a countdown timer Part-1.

----
-title: Frontend Machine Coding Round
-description:
-duration: 500
-card_type: cue_card
----

 > Ask the students if they are familiar with machine coding rounds.
 Also ask if they have appeared for one in the past.